fragla/eq5d/README.md

 EQ-5D
 =====

-EQ-5D is a one of the most popular health related quality of life instruments that can be used in the clinical and economic evaluation of health care as well as in population health surveys.
+EQ-5D is one of the most popular health related quality of life instruments that can be used in the clinical and economic evaluation of health care as well as in population health surveys.
 Developed by the [EuroQol](https://www.euroqol.org) group, the instrument consists of two components: health state description and evaluation.

 In the description component a person's health status is measured in terms of five dimensions; mobility, self-care, usual activities, pain/discomfort, and anxiety/depression.
 For each dimension a patient self-rates their level of severity for using a three-level ([EQ-5D-3L](https://euroqol.org/eq-5d-instruments/eq-5d-3l-about/)) or a five-level ([EQ-5D-5L](https://euroqol.org/eq-5d-instruments/eq-5d-5l-about/)) scale, generating a five digit number.